 I believe in creating a client-therapist relationship that truly fosters authenticity, support, and space for both acceptance, and for change.
 This can begin in our very first session.
 Together, we can begin to tease apart the adaptive approaches to dealing with and moving through life you’ve grown accustomed to, and begin to decipher which of these patterns are serving you, and which you may be interested in moving beyond.
 Working within each clients’ own unique time frame, needs, and goals, I can help to clarify and create space to explore past, present, and future experiences of oneself and ones’ life.
 Using evidence-based approaches, and remaining well versed in the research literature supporting psychotherapy, I will check-in regularly to ensure that therapy remains useful and relevant for you.

 I have obtained my Masters of Education in Counselling and Psychotherapy from the Ontario Institute for Studies in Education (OISE) at the University of Toronto, and have received training in emotion-focused therapy, acceptance and commitment therapy, mindfulness and yoga therapy, cognitive behavioural therapy, dialectical behavioural therapy, narrative therapy, and psychodynamic therapy.
 I have previously worked as a psychotherapist in Women’s College Hospital’s Trauma Therapy Program, and in The Jean Tweed Centre.
-I am currently a fully registered member the College of Registered Psychotherapists of Ontario in good standing, and am a general member of the OACCPP.
+I provide clinical supervision for a number of mental health organizations, agencies, and individual practitioners, and regularly accept consultation contracts for mental health focused program development.
+I am currently a fully registered member of the College of Registered Psychotherapists of Ontario in good standing, and am a general member of the OACCPP.
 I have presented on the clinical applications of mindfulness, addictions and complex trauma to several hospitals and universities both within Canada and abroad.